How businesses get started, skill up and achieve scale for their projects

 A growing number of businesses have managed to shift out of experimentation and into live production use cases.
 And yet, we’re still at the very beginning of where this current iteration of AI will lead us.

+Analyst firm Gartner’s much-referenced hype cycle shows a two-to-five year lead time before AI technologies such as machine learning and deep learning become a mainstay driver of business productivity.
+That is perhaps overly conservative.
 The pace of technology development, innovation and adoption within the AI space at present suggests it will become a pervasive part of business’ ways of working in a much shorter time frame.

 This report shows businesses wanting to participate in the AI boom and accelerate their adoption and realisation of value should do three things:

 - Get scale

 In this qualitative study, we examine how six Australian businesses – ANZ Bank, nib, Airtasker, Stackla, Whooshkaa and Tech Mpire – are stepping through this journey.